BYRIO/krita-webdoc-zh/user_manual/getting_started/installation.rst

 you will have to enable an extra repository.
 Krita runs fine under on
 desktop: KDE, Gnome, LXDE -- even though it is a KDE SC application and needs the KDE libraries.
-You might also want to install the KDE systemsettings module and tweak the gui theme and fonts used, depending on your distributions
+You might also want to install the KDE system settings module and tweak the gui theme and fonts used, depending on your distributions

 Nautilus/Nemo file extensions